browserengineering/book/book/animations.md

 ```

 The blue square should now be underneath the green square, so overlap
-testing is now complete.[^not-really] And with that, we now have
+testing is now complete.[^not-really]
-completed the story of a pretty high-performance implementation of
-composited animations.

-[^not-really]: Actually, even the current code is not correct now that we have
-transforms.
-Since a transform animation moves content around, overlap depends
-on where it moved to during the animation.
-Thus animations can cause overlap to
-appear and disappear during execution.
-I conveniently chose a demo that starts
-out overlapping and remains so throughout, but if it didn't, our browser would
-not correctly notice when overlap starts happening during the animation.
-I've
-left solving this to an exercise.

-While we're here, let's also make transforms animatable via a new
+And while we're here, let's also make transforms animatable via a new
 `TranslateAnimation` class:

 ``` {.python}